 Federal, state and local elected officials work at many levels to see that transportation projects and initiatives in our region get the attention that they deserve.
 As example,

 Now retired Congressman John Olver (D-Mass.
 1st District) was instrumental in efforts to obtain $79 million in federal funding for the reconstruction of the Knowledge Corridor along the Connecticut River Main Line in western Massachusetts.

-And at the local level, Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city since he was elected in 2011.
+And at the local level, former Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city during his term which ran from 2011 until 2022.

 Federal Railroad Administration

 The Federal Railroad Administration (FRA) is an agency of the United States Department of Transportation.
-The purpose of FRA is to communicate and enforce rail safety regulations, administer railroad assistance programs, conduct research and development in support of improved railroad safety and national rail transportation policy, provide for the rehabilitation of Northeast Corridor rail passenger service, and consolidate government support of rail transportation activities.
+The FRA’s purpose is to communicate and enforce rail safety regulations, administer railroad assistance programs, conduct research and development in support of improved railroad safety and national rail transportation policy, provide for the rehabilitation of Northeast Corridor rail passenger service, and consolidate government support of rail transportation activities.

 The FRA’s primary role in our region is the enforcement of rail safety regulations and the administration of railroad assistance programs.